munificent/game-programming-patterns/book/observer.markdown

 ^code subject-register

 That allows outside code to control who receives notifications.
-The subject communicates with the observers, but isn't *coupled* to them.
+The subject communicates with the observers, but it isn't *coupled* to them.
 In our example, no line of physics code will mention achievements.
 Yet, it can still notify the achievements system.
 That's the clever part about this pattern.